8bitgeek/cook/README.md

 # PROJECT DIRECTORY HIRARCHY

 - archives
-- bin
-- feature
+- _feature
   - _bsp
   - _common
   - main
 - gdb
-- ld
+- _ld
-- src
+- _src
   - _bsp

-## archives

-Placement for archived project settings using the --archive flag.
+    - _board
+    - _chip

-## bin
+## ARCHIVES

-Placement for custom shell scrips and executables.
+Personal cook settings may be archived using the cook --archive switch, or restored using the cook --restore switch.

+When the the --archive switch is used, the ~/.cook folder is compressed to a file called <hostname>-<username>.tar.gz

+By convention, the archive folder can be used to place these compressed settings files, such that they may be preserved in the project source code repository, and restored or used as templates at a later time.

-## feature
+## _feature

-Placement for top-level features.
-Features are stand-alone executables.
-Features must have a main() function.
+Top level features are typically discrete stand-alone wrappers to support a library function unit test.

+Typical feature tests contain main.c file which contains a "main(..)" function or "feature_main(...)" function.

 ## _feature/_common

-Placement for properties common to all features.
+Placement for properties common to all features including build rules and macros.

 ## _feature/_common/_bsp.mk
 ## _feature/_common/_feature.mk